mikkeloscar/kube-ingress-status-controller/README.md

 distribution.
 E.g. if an ingress points to a service backend where most targeted pods are on node X then the IP of node X will be set on the ingress status field.

+Can also be configured to always set a static IP Address on all ingresses with the flag `--ingress-ip-address`.